Trump and Harris hit the campaign trail days before Election DayExBulletin - ExBulletin

 switch captionRoberto Schmidt/AFP via Getty Images

-In Detroit, Vice President Harris attended Sunday service at Greater Emmanuel Institutional Church of God in Christ.
+Video plays as supporters arrive to hear former President Donald Trump speak during a campaign rally at the Kinston Jet Center on November 3, 2024, in Kinston, North Carolina.
+Julia Demaree Nikhinson/AP .

-“Over the next two days we will be tested,” Harris told the congregation.
-“These days we will demand everything we have.”
+.
+Julia Demaree Nikhinson/AP Trump repeats his false claim that the election is stolen

-Trump began his campaign on Sunday in Lititz, Pennsylvania, a key state with 19 electoral votes.
-The Commonwealth is widely seen as a must-win for the Trump and Harris campaigns.
+Trump began his campaign on Sunday in Pennsylvania, a key state with 19 electoral votes widely seen as a must-win for the Trump and Harris campaigns.

 During his speech at Lancaster Airport, Trump told supporters that this election was being stolen, a false claim he also made before the 2020 election.